TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             config.minifyCSS = 1

-         **Note** : CSS in external files in the FE will only be minified, if a compression handler is registered using
+         **Note:** CSS in external files in the FE will only be minified, if a compression handler is registered using
          $GLOBALS['TYPO3\_CONF\_VARS']['FE']['cssCompressHandler'].